coderefinery/git-intro/content/branches.md

   We will use this in the next section, to practice merging. **The goal of the exercise is to end up with 3 branches**.

-  - Change to the branch `master`.
+  - Change to the branch `main`.
   - Create another branch called `less-salt`
-    - Note! makes sure you are on master branch when you create the less-salt branch
+    - Note! makes sure you are on main branch when you create the less-salt branch
-    - A safer way would be to explicitly mention to create from the master branch as shown below:
+    - A safer way would be to explicitly mention to create from the main branch as shown below:
       ```console
-      $ git branch less-salt master
+      $ git branch less-salt main
       ```
   - Where you reduce the amount of salt.
   - Commit your changes to the `less-salt` branch.